jkobierczynski/EpochFrom/README.md

 ctest --test-dir build --output-on-failure
 ```

-This builds both `build/src/cli/EpochFrom` (the command-line tool used
+This builds `build/src/cli/EpochFrom` (the command-line tool used throughout
-throughout the rest of this README) and `build/src/gui/EpochFrom-gui` (the
+the rest of this README), `build/src/gui/EpochFrom-gui` (the desktop app),
+and `build/src/gui/EpochFrom-starfield` (the standalone proper-motion
-desktop app -- just run it, no arguments needed).
+viewer, see the Starfield tab section above) -- just run any of them, no
+arguments needed.

 `EpochFrom selftest --gaia tests/data/gaia_northamerica.csv` runs the same
 synthetic epoch-recovery check as the regression test, but as a one-off you